top of page

 Karola gained years of professional experience working in the IT industry of Silicon Valley, California, where she led customer support, account management and project management teams.
 After starting a family, Karola re-trained as crisis intervention counsellor and worked with victims of domestic violence and refugees with post traumatic stress disorder.

 Always involved in her local community, in 2012, Karola stood for government elections and became a Councillor (Independent) on Lane Cove Council.
 Serving her second term in the Local Government, she is currently Deputy Mayor.
-Her interest in community and the arts brought her to the Management Committee of Centrehouse and Gallery Lane Cove, which she is the President of since 2017.
+Her interest in community and the arts brought her to the Management Committee of Centrehouse and Gallery Lane Cove, where she was the President from 2017- 2025.

 2017-06-19-PaulWright-0012 (1).jpg